mne-tools/mne-python/doc/overview/channel_types.rst

 parentheses.
 More information about measurement units is given on the :doc:`units` page.

 ..
-NOTE: If this table gets included in another page, target cross-refs to
-    :doc:`doc/channel_types` rather than to
-    :ref:`doc/<other_page>/<section_name>`.
-The next line is a target for
-    :start-after: so we can omit title and intro paragraph from the include: channel-types-begin-table
+NOTE: To include only the table, here's a different target for :start-after: channel-types-begin-table

 .. cssclass:: table-bordered
 .. rst-class:: midvalign